Ameresco's Landfill RNG Projects Are Now Available for Forward Purchase on Greentruth

 The Ameresco Palmetto Landfill RNG project is located at 251 New Hope Road in Wellford, South Carolina, at the Waste Management Palmetto Landfill — an active municipal solid waste facility.
 Ameresco, a leading energy efficiency and renewable energy company, operates the upstream RNG production at this site, converting landfill gas into medium BTU renewable natural gas for commercial sale.

-This listing makes 360,000 MMBtu of 2027 RNG production available in 12 monthly forward tranches of 30,000 MMBtu each, covering January through December 2027.
-Buyers can reserve individual monthly vintages, select multiple months, or acquire the full year's output.
+This listing makes 600,000 MMBtu of RNG production available in 20 monthly forward tranches of 30,000 MMBtu each, spanning May 2026 through December 2027.
+Buyers can reserve individual monthly vintages, select multiple months, or acquire the full output.
 Each fQET issued against this project is serialized and blockchain-secured on Hedera Hashgraph, certified under the GHG Protocol (GHGP) framework, with carbon intensity quantified using the CA GREET 3.0 methodology — the same lifecycle analysis standard used by the California Air Resources Board.

 How forward QETs work on Greentruth